Comparing homological invariants for mapping classes of surfaces: Bimodule invariant coming from bordered Heegaard Floer homology

-Procedure of getting a strongly bordered three manifold consists of thickening the surface, attaching 2-handle along circles (along $\beta$-circles from one side, and along $\alpha$-circles from the other side), and then carefully analyzing what happens on the $\alpha$ side of the boundary.
-There one has two surfaces of genus $l$ and $r$ with parameterizations coming from the Heegaard diagram, which are connected by an annulus, along which there is the path $\b z$.
-This annulus, along with the path $\b z$ on it, specify the framed arc $\gamma_z$ by which the two boundary surfaces are connected in the definition of a strongly bordered 3-manifold.
-Existence of Heegaard diagram (and uniqueness up to the set of moves) follows from Morse theory.
-See \cite[Proposition 4.10]{LOT-main} for the proof.
+In one direction, the procedure of getting a strongly bordered $3$-manifold from an arced bordered Heegaard diagram consists of thickening the surface, attaching $2$-handles along the circles (along the $\beta$-circles from one side, and along the $\alpha$-circles from the other side), and then carefully analyzing what happens on the $\alpha$ side of the boundary.
+There we have two surfaces of genera $l$ and $r$ with parameterizations coming from the Heegaard diagram, which are connected by an annulus, with the path $\b z$ in it.
+This annulus, along with the path $\b z$ in it, specify the framed arc $\gamma_z$ by which the two boundary surfaces are connected in the definition of a strongly bordered $3$-manifold.
+In the other direction, the existence of a Heegaard diagram follows from Morse theory, see~\cite[Proposition~5.10]{LOT-main}.
+To obtain uniqueness, Heegaard diagrams connected by certain moves are set to be equivalent, and we refer the reader to~\cite[Proposition~5.11]{LOT-bim} for the list of those moves and the proof.

-\subsection{Bimodules}

-The invariant which we are going to investigate was defined in \cite{LOT-bim} and then subsequently studied in \cite{LOT-mcg}.
-We follow notation of the latter paper for the algebra and bimodule.
-Here we give a classical definition of the bimodule from the original paper \cite{LOT-bim}, whereas in \cite{LOT-mcg} authors took another approach, which is similar in spirit to definition we give in Section \ref{sec:bimodule_via_Fukaya}.
-See also \cite{Sie} for the combinatorial geometric proof of correctness of bimodule definition from \cite{LOT-mcg}.
+\subsubsection{Bimodules}